Frequently Asked Questions

-Read the details about Tuition and Fee Schedules from the Division of Financial Services.
+Read the details about Tuition and Fees from the Office of Student Financial Assistance.

 Our fully funded graduate students receive a tuition waiver of up to ten credit hours per semester (the normal load for a typical graduate student is nine credit hours per semester).